thlorenz/simplay/README.md

 ```
 usage: simplay <artist>

-Retrieves similar artists from http://last.fm and prints out http://youtube.com playlist links for these artists.
+Retrieves similar artists from http://last.fm and prints out youtube, last.fm and rdio playlist or artist links.
 Artists are ordered in reverse, so that the best match is at the bottom of your terminal.

 NOTE: